 Online ads allow you to keep the content free for users and attract a bigger audience.
 Ads are placed inside the videos, and users must watch them.
 Such ads are controversial, though, and the annoyance they cause users may not be worth the free content or turn users away from a learning platform altogether.

-If you’re an e-learning service provider and would like to try out Bitmovin’s Encoding, Player, and/or Analytics for your streaming solution, sign-up for a trial today.
+If you’re an EdTech or eLearning platform and would like to try out Bitmovin’s Encoding, Player, and/or Analytics for your streaming workflow, sign-up for a trial today.